williamjackson314/CS_570_Assignment_5/README.md

 * In seek_file, how is the location specified?
 Is it an offset?
 * How do I return an error to the client?
 * How do I run both the client and server on the same machine?
+* What val should I write to the 'success' field for the various types?